i3-hackathon/bmw-php-sdk/README.md

 Fetch a specific Entity
 -----------------------

-By passing in the ID of an entity (often a GUID), you can fetch just that single entity from the database.
+By passing in the ID of an entity (often a GUID), you can request a single MOJIO entity from our API.

 ```php
 // ...